 What if you’re taking on a new team and you’ve never coached at that level before?
 Or what if you’re coaching in a new league or conference?
 Or what if you’re coaching players from different volleyball backgrounds than your own?
 And what if there’s a significant rules change?
 Any of these can influence how your prioritize what you do in early training sessions.

-Granted, in the final analysis knowledge of the competition may not have actually changed how I started off coaching the teams before I was actually exposed to BUCS and NVL1 play.
+Granted, in the final analysis knowledge of the competition may not have changed how I started off coaching the teams before I was actually exposed to BUCS and NVL1 play.
 I was, however, certainly in a better situation from that perspective going into my second season.
 I could then look at things from the perspective of “To make us the most competitive this year I need to work on …” That’s as compared to thinking “To improve this team I need to work on …” It may seem like a small difference.
 It can meaningful influence where you focus your attention, though.

 Don’t think only of techniques and tactics

 While you’re looking at your players and your team, make sure you’re not just focused on how they play physically.
 Also consider how they play mentally.
 You are just as responsible for training their mindset as their technical ability.

 A player who plays the ball beautifully isn’t much good if she doesn’t actually go for the ball.
 A hitter who can hammer the ball could be a major liability if his decision-making is poor.
 Six spectacular athletes won’t fulfill their potential if they all play as individuals rather than as a team.